by Tony Gjokaj February 23, 2020 4 min read

 I wanted to talk about some myths and actual truths of creatine in this section.

 One of my favorite myths regarding creatine is dehydration.
-It’s my favorite because since people believe it, the placebo effect kicks in.
 This myth was created based on misinformation: creatine is NOT a diuretic, but it could cause you discomfort if you aren’t well hydrated.

 While it's true about the water weight, creatine usually stores water in your muscles, making them look more prominent.
 This should never be a concern unless you compete in a sport that measures weight classes.